Blunk-electronic/ET/README.md

 - The tool must be highly scripting capable.
 - We want to do agile hardware develpment which requires the features mentioned above.
 - The tool must be open sourced.
-- In the long run, a nice GUI will come with ET.
+- Currently the GUI is under construction.
 - Your feedback and collaboration is highly welcome !

 ## Outstanding Features